wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   static const platformMethodChannel = const MethodChannel('com.vonage');
 ```

-The `com.vonage` string represents the unique channel id that we will also refer on the native iOS code (`AppDelegate` class).
+The `com.vonage` string represents the unique channel id that we will also refer to the native iOS code (`AppDelegate` class).
 Now we need to handle this method call on the native iOS side.

 Open `ios/Runner/AppDelegate` class and `vonageChannel` property that will hold the reference to the `FlutterMethodChannel`: